 If it’s square footage you’re after, rather than an extra room, there may be a better way to add-on.
 A bump-out addition in a kitchen or bathroom, for example, can give you the space you need without such a major cost investment.
 Ask your contractor about the options you’re considering for more information.

-Licensed and bonded Los Angeles contractors are here to help.
+Licensed and insured Los Angeles contractors are here to help.
 Call Advanced Builders & Contractors today!